 This is where the trail gets interesting.
 For the next 3-4 miles, you’ll enjoy sweeping views of the vast rolling hills of Exmoor National Park as they tumble into the ocean.
 This next section of the trail is fairly flat and easy to walk, as the path is well marked and sign-posted.
 Before long, you’ll pass through a gate with a National Trust sign marking the start of Holnicote Estate.

 Someway along, you’ll also spot an alternative route which is known as the ‘rugged’ path.
-We stayed on the easier path this time, as we were short on time and the ‘rugged’ trail looked like it would take substantially longer to complete.
+We stayed on the easier path this time, as we were short on time and the ‘rugged’ trail looked like it would take longer to complete.
 However, if you’ve got the time and energy to take on the undulating hills of the Exmoor coastline, my guess is that the rugged option would deliver even better views and somewhat more of a challenge.

 Continuing on the official coast path route, you’ll eventually pass through a gate and follow a path in between two tall hedges.
 When we did this walk in April, the hedges were lined with beautiful bright yellow gorse.

 Eventually, the landscape will open out and the trail will lead you to the precipice of a hill overlooking the coastline ahead – you’ll also be able to see Porlock Weir across the bay.
 When the path forks, it feels like you should keep left.
 However, the official coast path route veers to the right, and takes you on a fairly steep descent back to sea level.
 The path down the cliff is a little ‘shingley’ in places, so you’ll need to be steady on your feet here.